Skip to main content

 Discarding Local Changes in a File

-git restore index.html
+$ git restore index.html

-In case you are using the Tower Git client, you can discard local changes in a file simply from its contextual menu - or even discard only parts of your changes, while keeping the rest:
+In case you are using the Tower Git client, you can discard local changes in a file simply from its contextual menu — or even discard only _parts_ of your changes while keeping the rest:

 Although it's not possible in Git, Tower allows you to undo any wrongfully discarded changes with a simple shortcut: CMD+Z (or CTRL+Z on Windows)!

-Saving Changes on the Stash
+Saving Changes to the Stash

 $ git stash --include-untracked